A Travel Price Comparison for Families, Couples, and Backpackers Riga vs. Melbourne for Nightlife, Backpackers, Attractions, and Food

 Riga is a popular choice for travelers.
 Make sure you visit the old town while you're here.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 It will give you the chance to have new experiences.

-The cultural city of Melbourne offers nightlife and food.
+The livable city of Melbourne offers nightlife and food.
 You'll find plenty of activities on the beach.
 The length of your trip often depends on your style of travel.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.

 Which place is cheaper, Melbourne or Riga?

 These are the overall average travel costs for the two destinations.
+These travel costs come from the actual spending of real travelers.

-The average daily cost (per person) in Riga is €104, while the average daily cost in Melbourne is €166.
+The average daily cost (per person) in Riga is €122, while the average daily cost in Melbourne is €168.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each destination.
 What follows is a categorical breakdown of travel costs for Riga and Melbourne in more detail.

 Accommodation